eekcoopuw/jobmon/docsource/architecture.rst

 220. Application Operator Monitors Application

-How is it going?
+They ask questions like: *How is it going?
 Are there any Failures?
-When will it be done?
+When will it be done?*
-Originally they looked in the database.
-Now they use a CLI.
-A GUI would be good.
+Originally they had to run queries in the database.
+Now they can use a CLI.
+A GUI would open up this feature to more Application Owners.

 230. Application Operator Debugs Application

 How do they find the task statuses?
-Errors from their own applications
+How do they find Errors from their own applications?

 Jobmon Scheduler Use Cases
 ==========================

 330. Jobmon submits a Job to UGE

-Key use case.
-Discuss bash scripts, Python Tasks (split the use case?), What a qsub command must look like
+This is a key use case.
+It must show the flow from the control node to UGE and the special flags to qsub command needed for the environment.

 UGE Use Cases
 =============

 410. UGE Job starts

-Phone homes, launches UGE sub-process
+Discuss the
+# initial bash script
+# the python execution wrapper
+# Call-backs to central services to show progress
+# Launching the actual application code in a sub-process
+# Need for careful exception handling

 420. UGE Job finishes, with or without error